jaoox/Efrei---Big-Data-and-Machine-Learning/Data Engineering/Public_Transport_Optimizator/ReadMe.md

 ### Producers

 - **IoT Devices on Vehicles**: These devices serve as the primary producers, emitting real-time geolocation data, passenger counts, and environmental metrics.
+- **IoT Devices on Mobiles**: Utilize public transportation apps on users' mobile phones to emit geolocation data and destination information.

 ### Data Flow